Elskom/SettingsFile/README.md

-# MessageManager
+# SettingsFile
-A c# generic MessageBox manager.
+A c# class that handles the settings for any application.